Coronavirus (COVID-19) infection control for care providers

 Test and trace

 The NHS test and trace service aims to provide access to quick testing and to trace contacts of those with a positive result to let them know that they must self-isolate.
+The NHS COVID-19 app has now been launched to help with contact tracing.

 Testing is available for anyone with coronavirus symptoms, and for asymptomatic health and care staff, and care home residents.
 The Government has issued guidance on how to refer yourself, an employee or care home staff and residents.